gopiashokan/Youtube-Data-Harvesting-and-Warehousing/README.md

 **Data Analysis**

-The project provides comprehensive data analysis capabilities for both channels and videos.
-Users can easily visualize and analyze the collected data within the Streamlit app.
+The project provides comprehensive data analysis capabilities using Plotly and Streamlit.
+With the integrated Plotly library, users can create interactive and visually appealing charts and graphs to gain insights from the collected data.

 **1. Channel Analysis**